 From the first detector of the system continue to the MRM.
-At the MRM feed the cable through the Detection network cable winder, and through the Discharge system activation pin.
+At the MRM feed the cable through the Detection network cable tensioner, and through the Discharge system activation pin.
 Return the pin to its place in the base of the discharge system; pull the cable through its hole in the base of the module where it meets the bracket.
 Thread the cable through its hole in the bracket and by using pliers pull tight (see drawing).
-Tighten the Allen screw on the Discharge system activation pin (see drawing), stretch the detection network cable using the Detection network cable winder until the safety pin is loose in its hole (do not remove safety pin at this point).
-Cut the cable 4 cm (1.5") under the Discharge system activation pin.
+Tighten the Allen screw on the Discharge system activation pin (see drawing), tension the detection network cable using the Detection network cable tensioner until the safety pin is loose in its hole, make sure the activation pin stays in place inside the bracket, for the duration of the cable tensioning, by holding it in place with two fingers (do not remove safety pin at this point).
+Cut the cable 4cm (1.5") under the Discharge system activation pin.